 - Boat is equipped with all safety gear required by USCG – rentals of inflatable life vests at no cost

 - Course materials – two online training courses and training book

 - Personalized training with a USCG Licensed Captain

 - Insurance coverage for the training vessels

-8:30 am – Meet the instructor in the charter office – hands on instruction begins after completing paperwork with office staff.
+8:30 am – Your instructor will meet you at your vessel – hands on instruction begins after completing paperwork with office staff.
 Grab gear and board your monohull training boat for the day.
 Learning terminology, sailing and maneuvering fundamentals.

 4:30 – Arrive back in marina and dock training on boat, debrief, relax or study, dinner on your own – stay on-board the catamaran